How a town was bewitched by the magic of the FA Cup

 "I've always been pretty down-to-earth anyway, and after the cup final I didn't play for the first team much, and then I played for Colchester for five years.
 So I never even moved house for the whole of my football career, really.
 I've always been pretty grounded."

-After retiring from the game, he drove a lorry for 15 years, and now manages a sports centre, where he was worked for the past 20 years.
+After retiring from the game, he drove a lorry for 15 years, and now manages a sports centre, where he has worked for the past 20 years.

 "There wasn't the money in football when I played, so it was back to a full-time job," he says.